-- We bought a large compost bin at Home Depot and put it in a shady spot in our yard.
+- Buy a large compost bin at a store such as Home Depot and put it in a shady spot in your yard.

-- We added grass clippings, leaves, and food scraps (fruits, vegetables, egg shells, coffee grounds, and tea bags are great but milk and meat are a no-no)!
+- Add grass clippings, leaves, and food scraps (fruits, vegetables, egg shells, coffee grounds, and tea bags are great but milk and meat are a no-no).

-- We watered our compost to keep it damp but not wet (dry material does not compost well).
+- Water the compost to keep it damp but not wet (dry materials don’t compost well).

-- We added some large red worms (bought at the bait shop) to speed up the composting process.
+- Add some large red worms (bought at a bait shop) to speed up the composting process.

 - Turn the compost over once a week with a shovel.

-6. When the materials had broken down into rich compost, we moved it into our garden to help our plants flourish.
+- When the materials break down into rich compost, move it into the garden so your plants flourish.

 4. Create Marble Paintings